Eileen Sheridan (model)

-Eileen Elizabeth Sheridan (1936–2018) was a British beauty pageant contestant who was also known for her association with the London underworld 'firm' headed by the Kray twins; notably attending the funeral of their elder brother, Charlie, in 2000.
-And also attended the funerals of Ron and Reg Kray.

-Eileen was a character witness at Charlie Krays' drug trail, and provided the famous "Legend" wreath at Reg Krays funeral.
+Eileen Elizabeth Sheridan (1936–2018) was a British beauty pageant contestant who was also known for her association with the London underworld 'firm' headed by the Kray twins; notably attending the funeral of their elder brother, Charlie, in 2000, as well as the funerals of Ron and Reg Kray.
+Eileen was a character witness at Charlie Krays' drug trail, and provided the famous "Legend" wreath at Reg Kray's funeral.
 Miss Sheridan became friends with the Krays after becoming the first winner of the Miss United Kingdom title in 1958.
 Her future husband persuaded her to enter the new Miss UK competition in Blackpool.
-And she was placed in final six of 1958 Miss World Contest, held at the Lyceum.
+Later she was placed in final six of 1958 Miss World Contest, held at the Lyceum.

 Early career

 Born in 1936 in Surrey, as Eileen Elizabeth Wheeler, the teenage Eileen was interested in athletics and horse riding.
 Upon leaving school, she was spotted working in a department store by a photographer who persuaded her to sign up with the Cherry Marshall model agency in Mayfair.
 Miss Sheridan married a former bookmaker two years after winning her Miss UK title, becoming Eileen Sheridan-Price, after completing the double by winning Miss Great Britain, in 1960 at Morecambe.
 Eileen enjoyed running and was a regular at many athletic events in the south east.